Shivamj075/blog/README.md

 # myblog

 # Introduction
-A personal blog where admin will able to add so that the users will able to read all the articles.
+A personal blog where admin will able to add articles which are written by different author so that whenever the users visit will able to read all the articles.

 # Getting Started